dokester/BayesicFitting/docs/Dimensions.md

 <td style="width: 20px;">  </td>
 <td style="width: 350px;">
 Figure 1 shows the distribution of space as projected on a main axis for several N-d unit spheres.
-They are normalised to 1.0.
+Their maxima are normalised to 1.0.
 </td></tr>
 </table>